The two left the event the proud owners of a 2008 Volkswagen Jetta.

 Two hundred ticket spots were posted on a large board.
 Host Lou Scally called out ticket numbers as they were pulled one by one from a barrel and posted to the board, eliminating ticket holders from the running to win the automobile.

-Throughout the evening, volunteers sold chances on the 201st ticket, an opportunity for attendees to get back in the running, for $20 a piece.
+Throughout the evening, event volunteers sold chances on the 201st ticket, an opportunity for attendees to get back in the running, for $20 a piece.

 When tickets had been pulled down to the final four, the winners of the car at last year's YMCA fundraiser, Sam and Dana Wright, were still in the running.